bergmannjg/RInfData/src/OSMComparison/readme.md

 * **Operational Point** is a location for train service operations with type station, passenger stop, junction, switch etc. OPs have a unique OPID, a location and a list of NationalIdentNum as parameters.
 * **Section of Line** is the connection between two adjacent OPs consisting of tracks of the same line with parameter SOLLineIdentification as the National line identification.
-* **IPP_MaxSpeed** is as infrastructure performance parameter of a track describing the maximum permitted speed.
+* **MaximumPermittedSpeed** is as infrastructure performance parameter of a track describing the maximum permitted speed.
 * **National Railway Line** is a Railway line within a member state.

 ### OSM Railway concepts